gbpark1203/GibeomparkIMDBProject/README.md

 * my jetbrain has issue about git push and commit.
 * I trying to fix it but not working.
 Jetbrains give me a error message "Error 403: Not Authorized"

+Project 1 Sprint 3

+1. Gibeom Park
+2. Install Instruction - two text files(predata.txt, show_data.txt) , secrets.py and Import requests and secrets, sqlite
+3. The program used the IMDB API, searching for the top 250 TV show data and top 200 user ratings, most popular shows, movies, and top 250 movies.
+This data is inserted into the SQLITE database.